Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Related Work

 \subsection{Spatial Representations from Diverse Data}

-Spatial representation learning has drawn on a diverse range of geospatial data sources, each emphasizing different aspects of the Earth’s surface and human environment.
-Depending on their origin and information content, these data give rise to distinct modeling paradigms that capture spatial configuration, physical morphology, semantic functions, and dynamic activities from different perspectives.
-Accordingly, existing studies can be broadly grouped into four major lines: location-based, imagery-based, and POI-based representations.
+Spatial representation learning in GIScience has leveraged a variety of geospatial data sources, each capturing different aspects of geographic space and urban environments.
+Depending on their origin and information content, these data give rise to distinct modeling paradigms that capture spatial configuration, physical characteristics, semantic functions, and dynamic activities from different perspectives.
+Accordingly, existing studies can be broadly grouped into three major lines: location-based, EO-based, and POI-based representations.

-Location encoding transforms geographic coordinates into continuous embeddings usable by neural networks \citep{mai2022review}.
-Typical methods learn a mapping $y = \mathrm{NN}(\mathrm{PE}(\lambda,\phi))$, where positional encodings (PE) of coordinates $(\lambda,\phi)$ are passed through a neural network.
+Location encoding methods transform geographic coordinates into continuous embeddings that can be used by neural networks \citep{mai2022review}.
 Approaches such as Wrap \citep{mac2019presence}, Space2Vec \citep{mai2020iclr}, Sphere2Vec \citep{mai2023sphere2vec}, and Spherical Harmonics \citep{russwurm2024sh} generate smooth, inductive spatial representations that capture geographic continuity and spatial autocorrelation.
 While these models provide dense spatial coverage and strong generalization, they primarily encode \emph{where} places are rather than \emph{what} they mean or \emph{how} they function—leaving semantic understanding to be addressed by multimodal alignment frameworks.

-Remote sensing and street-level imagery have long served as fundamental data sources for space understanding.
-In geospatial research, large-scale pretraining frameworks, such as SatCLIP \citep{klemmer2023satclip} and GeoCLIP \citep{vivanco2024geoclip}, align satellite imagery with geographic coordinates to generate general-purpose embeddings.
+EO has long served as a fundamental data source for space understanding.
+In geospatial research, large-scale pretraining frameworks, such as SatCLIP \citep{klemmer2025satclip} and GeoCLIP \citep{vivanco2024geoclip}, align satellite imagery with geographic coordinates to generate general-purpose embeddings.
 AlphaEarth \citep{brown2025alphaearth} further integrates multi-source EO data into 10\,m embeddings that capture detailed land-surface morphology and environmental context.
 However, these EO-driven models primarily encode physical and spectral features, limiting their ability to represent human functions or socioeconomic structures.